Aliases for LILRA2 Gene

 GeneCards Summary for LILRA2 Gene

 LILRA2 (Leukocyte Immunoglobulin Like Receptor A2) is a Protein Coding gene.
 Diseases associated with LILRA2 include Leprosy 3.
-Among its related pathways are Innate Immune System and Osteoclast differentiation.
-Gene Ontology (GO) annotations related to this gene include receptor activity and antigen binding.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Osteoclast differentiation.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
 An important paralog of this gene is LILRA1.

 UniProtKB/Swiss-Prot for LILRA2 Gene